|

 10 minutes for the single drug to cause death, some 2-3 minutes longer than is

 typical for the three drug process.
-Reportedly

-Biros' chest heaved up and down several times, and he moved his head a couple
+Reportedly Biros' chest heaved up and down several times, and he moved

-of times over about two minutes before his body became still.
-Ten executions
+his head a couple of times over about two minutes before his body became still.

-using this new protocol have been performed without problem up to the end of
+Ten executions using this new protocol have been performed without problem up

 The sodium thiopental shortage.